cs544-wisc/f24/projects.md

 Students may work alone or optionally work in groups of two.

+**Code copying between students is not allowed in this course, except between project partners.
+Copying includes emailing, taking photos, looking while typing line by line, etc.  Copying code then changing it is still copying and thus not allowed.
+Lock your compute when it's not attended.**

 **Partners**
 * a comment at top should specify the names of both partners by their @wisc.edu email
 * there should only be one submission in one GitHub classroom repo for the team